-Some other States have what are known as judicial commissions comprising retired judges and other appointed members who deal with complaints against judges and may report to the Attorney General up to and including recommending that Parliament should consider removing the judge.

-We will no doubt have a judicial commission in the not too distant future.
-I am looking at the various models in other jurisdictions at the moment.
+Some other States have judicial commissions comprising retired judges and other appointed members who deal with complaints against judges and may report to the Attorney General up to and including recommending that Parliament should consider removing the judge.
+Contrary to some beliefs, they do not oversee the operation of the court system.
+We will no doubt have a judicial commission in the not too distant future and it will be welcomed by the Court.
+The judges of my court have been considering for some time the various models in other jurisdictions and are agreed on a form of commission which is suitable for us as a small State.